Sadhvika17/Tableau-Zomato-Dashboard/README.md

 # 🍽️ Zomato Restaurant Data Analysis – Tableau Dashboard

-This repository contains an **interactive Tableau dashboard** built using Zomato restaurant data to analyse restaurant distribution, cuisines, delivery options, and table booking trends across cities in India.
+This repository contains an **Tableau dashboard** built using Zomato restaurant data to analyse restaurant distribution, cuisines, delivery options, and table booking trends across cities in India.

 The dashboard is designed to provide quick insights into **restaurant availability, customer engagement (votes), cuisine preferences, and delivery/table booking patterns**.